 I led a team of 6 UI/UX designers designing NsportC applications across iOS, Android, and Web since September 2016.
 The design team focused on discovering user requirements and creating delightful user experience.

 Our team was under high pressure to move forward fast.
-To ensure that we were able to provide high-quality designs and beat the deadlines at the same time, I set some milestone goals.
+To ensure that we were able to provide high-quality designs and beat the deadlines at the same time, I set some milestone goals for the design project.

 Concussion can lead to serious brain damages.
-If a teenage player is suspected of concussion, the player should be removed from play immediately.
+If a teenage player is suspected of having concussion, the player needs to be removed from play immediately.

 Only medical professionals are qualified to determine whether a teenager player indeed has concussion.
-Coaches have no training or qualification to make such judgment.
+Coaches cannot make such judgment.

-We kicked off the user research right after the discovery phase.
-We interviewed two coaches, Joe and Max.
-Both of them have been high school coaches for over 10 years.
-From our user interviews, we listed some major design take-ins:
+We started the interview right after the discovery phase.
+We interviewed two professional coaches.
+They have been high school coaches for over 10 years.
+We also interviewed a parent who volunteers to coach occasionally.

 Coaches' coaching experience varies.
 It could be professional coaches paid by school officials or volunteering coaches who are parents.

-We developed two primary personas varying by their coaching experience.
+Based on the all the information we gathered, we developed two primary personas varied by their coaching experience.
 This variable could greatly affect the behavior and experience using our product.
 A more professional coach will have more awareness of each player's health status, while a volunteering coach may miss important health indicators.
 We also developed a secondary persona to represent teenager players' parents, since they can potentially benefit from our product as well.

-Using our primary persona - coach's role - as a breakthrough point, we created workflow diagrams to visualize the users end-to-end experience and map the product workflow.
-We decided to put the more sophisticated team management tools on the web platform, while the mobile app covers the assessment tool since coaches only have smartphones with them during games or practices.
+Using our primary persona - coach's role - as the entry point, we created workflow diagrams to visualize the end-to-end experience and plan the user flow.
+We decided to put the more sophisticated team management tools on the web platform, while the mobile app covers the assessment tool since coaches are more likely to take mobile devices on them.

-After finishing all assessment questions with 3 minutes (less than 5 minutes), the mobile app will determine whether the test is passed or failed.
+Also, to help coaches with different experience levels, the app will teach coaches exactly what to say and what to ask.
+After finishing all assessment questions, the mobile app will determine whether the test is passed or failed.
 If the test is failed, our product will advise the coach to immediately send the player to medical professionals for further diagnosis.

 After finishing the hifi UI design, we built an interactive prototype using Justinmind Prototyper and conducted usability tests to fix usability issues.
 During the usability studies session, we asked 4 people that fit our personas to complete a set of tasks and listened to their feedback.
 Here are some examples of UI changes based on the usability studies results: